 Running a food truck business can be both personally and professionally rewarding, and now is a great time to get in on this exciting and trendy industry.
-But to succeed, you need a food truck business plan!
+But to increase your chances of success, you need a food truck business plan!

 Why a food truck business plan?